2026-02-16

 Software for Ageing Populations

-Design principles for technology that supports independence, dignity, and continuity over time.
+Design principles for age-friendly software that supports independence, dignity, informal care networks, reliability, and continuity over time.

 Most software is designed for speed: faster onboarding, faster actions, faster outcomes.
 Ageing populations change the goal.
 The objective is not speed—it is stability.
 When the user is older, when needs evolve gradually, and when support networks are informal, software must prioritise continuity over novelty.